aosabook/500lines/spreadsheet/chapter.md

 If the evaluation succeeds, the result is stored into `vals[coord]`.
 For non-formula cells, the value of `vals[coord]` is simply `x`, which may be a numeric or a string.

-If `eval` results in an error, the `catch` block tests if it’s because the formula refers to a empty cell not yet defined in `self`:
+If `eval` results in an error, the `catch` block tests if it’s because the formula refers to an empty cell not yet defined in `self`:

 ```js
           } catch (e) {